 Note that independent contractors will not receive unemployment coverage because they are not paid wages.
 If you are a member of one of these groups contact the Department of Labor to see other options available.

-Free Workplace Discrimination Lawyer Consultation
+Free Workplace Discrimination Attorney Consultation NYC

 At a minimum, to be eligible for unemployment, persons seeking unemployment benefits must satisfy the three following elements: